-The iCOMOS is an international conference hosted by the University of Minnesota College of Veterinary Medicine, Academic Health Center and the Office of the Vice President for Research in partnership with allied national and international agencies.
-It serves as a global forum for: communication of current, groundbreaking science that addresses pressing issues at the interface of animals, humans and the environment; facilitating increased international collaboration aimed at addressing the threat of emerging zoonotic diseases, food- and water-borne pathogens, food systems, and challenges in environmental health; and engagement between health policy makers and pertinent scientific experts on issues of high importance to animal, human and environmental health.
+iCOMOS is an international conference hosted by the University of Minnesota College of Veterinary Medicine, Academic Health Center and the Office of the Vice President for Research in partnership with allied national and international agencies.
+It serves as a global forum for communication of current, groundbreaking science that addresses pressing issues at the interface of animals, humans and the environment.
+Facilitating increased international collaboration aimed at addressing the threat of emerging zoonotic diseases, food- and water-borne pathogens, food systems, and challenges in environmental health; iCOMOS drives engagement between health policymakers and pertinent scientific experts on issues of high importance to animal, human and environmental health.

-Critical issues will be examined in the context of:
+Critical issues were examined in the context of:

 - Medical progress and solutions to complex infectious diseases.

 - Pathogen emergence and evolution at the animal-human-environment interface.

 - Balancing food safety, animal welfare and antibiotic resistance.